Federal Employment Lawyers: Serving Federal Employees in Maryland, Washington DC, and Virginia

 Right to Respond to Proposed Disciplinary Action

-When you are notified a proposed disciplinary action, you have due process rights, including:
+When you are notified of a proposed disciplinary action, you have due process rights, including:

 - The right to review the evidence upon which the proposed disciplinary action s based.